Skip to main content Go to Online Banking

 • Update your passwords to accounts containing sensitive information that may relate to the message.

 • Do not supply any banking information via text.
 For more resources on information banks won’t ask for, check out Banks Never Ask That.
 Knowing what your bank will never ask for will help you recognize scams quickly.
+Promptly block the phone number.

 Tips for Avoiding Fraudulent Text Messages